 - Dalirrgang (the build-up): September- October

-The first European to see Darwin Harbour was John Stokes, the surveyor aboard the HMS Beagle, which was then circumnavigating Australia on its Third Voyage (1837–1843).
-Commander John Clements Wickham was reminded of his famous shipmate, the naturalist and geologist Charles Darwin (who had accompanied them on their Second Voyage around South America, New Zealand, Australia and western Africa), and named the harbour ‘Darwin Harbour’.
+The first European to see Darwin Harbour was John Stokes, the surveyor aboard the Ship HMS Beagle.
+This vessel was then circumnavigating Australia on its Third Voyage (1837-1843).
+Commander John Clements Wickham was reminded of his famous shipmate, the naturalist and geologist Charles Darwin (who had accompanied them on their Second Voyage around South America, New Zealand, Australia and western Africa), and named the harbour ‘Darwin Harbour‘.

 The government was keen to establish a settlement in the Top End, to prevent foreign occupation and establish a ‘New Singapore’, a trading post for the British Empire.
 After three failed attempts – including Victoria in Arnhem Land – a settlement, known as Palmerston (after Viscount Palmerston, the Prime Minister of Great Britain) was established in 1869 on Darwin Harbour.
 Palmerston was renamed Darwin in 1911.